wales-group/examples/LJ38/03_Connecting_minima_with_OPTIM/README.md

 Run **GMIN** as in Example 1 with a high `TEMPERATURE` and `SAVE` to produce a range of high energy minima and connect some of these to the global minimum by replacing the coordinates in finish by those in the **GMIN** *lowest* file.

-Don't forget to remove the atom names (SI) when you do this! *finish* should contain just the (x,y,z) coordinates for each atom, one per line.
+Don't forget to remove the atom names (SI) when you do this! *finish* should contain just the (x,y,z) coordinates for each atom, one atom per line.